cinar/indicator/README.md

 Indicator Go
 ============

-Indicator is a Golang module providing a comprehensive set of technical analysis indicators, strategies, and a backtest framework.
+Indicator is a Golang module that provides a rich set of technical analysis indicators, strategies, and a framework for backtesting.

-> [!IMPORTANT]
-> The [v2 version](https://github.com/cinar/indicator/tree/v2) is a complete rewrite of the library with the following goals:
->
+### Major improvements in v2:

-> -	Achieving and maintaining minimum of 90% code coverage.
+-	**Enhanced Code Quality:** A complete rewrite was undertaken to achieve and maintain at least 90% code coverage.
-> -	Having test data in CSV format for each indicator and strategy for each validation.
+-	**Improved Testability:** Each indicator and strategy have dedicated test data in CSV format for easier validation.
-> -	Operating on data streams (Go channels) for both inputs and outputs.
+-	**Streamlined Data Handling:** The library was rewritten to operate on data streams (Go channels) for both inputs and outputs.
 If you prefer using slices, helper functions like [helper.SliceToChan](helper/README.md#func-slicetochan) and [helper.ChanToSlice](helper/README.md#func-chantoslice) are available.
-Alternatively, you can still use the `v1 version`.
+Alternatively, you can still use the v1 version.
-> -	Having each indicator and strategy fully configurable with no preset values.
+-	**Configurable Indicators and Strategies:** All indicators and strategies were designed to be fully configurable with no preset values.
-> -	Supporting all numeric formats using Golang generics.

-> [!WARNING]
+-	**Generics Support:** The library leverages Golang generics to support various numeric data formats.

+### Migrating from v1 to v2:

-> Not everything has been fully ported from `v1 version` to `v2 version`.
-Any indicator or strategy without a link to documentation is not currently implemented in the `v2 version`.
-Your contributions are highly welcomed.
-Feel free to contribute to the project and help us expand the library.
+-	The porting process from v1 to v2 is ongoing.
+Indicators or strategies without documentation links are not currently implemented in v2.
+-	Contributions are welcome!
+Feel free to contribute to the project and help expand the library's capabilities.

->
+### Find the v1 library:

-> You can find the [v1 version](https://github.com/cinar/indicator) of the library in the `v1` branch.
+You can find the previous version (v1) of the library in the [v1 branch](https://github.com/cinar/indicator/tree/v2) on GitHub.

-> [!NOTE]
-> I also have a TypeScript version of this module now at [Indicator TS](https://github.com/cinar/indicatorts).
+> [!NOTE] I also have a TypeScript version of this module now at [Indicator TS](https://github.com/cinar/indicatorts).

 👆 Indicators Provided
 ----------------------